How to Prepare for a Laser Acne Treatment in Toronto?

 Skip Alcoholic Beverages

-Since alcohol causes blood vessels to dilate, drinking a cocktail or any other alcoholic beverage within a few days of your session might increase the chances of bruising after laser treatment.
+Since alcohol causes blood vessels to dilate, drinking a cocktail or any other alcoholic beverage within a few days of your session might increase the chances of bruising after laser acne facial in Toronto.
 Don't have any alcohol 3-7 days before your appointment for the best results.
 You can toast to your new skin and confidence when you're finished.

 Hold Off On Contact Sports